More Goji info

 TCM superfood and “enhancer of life.”

-The four-thousand-year-old oracle bone script is currently the earliest known systematic form of Chinese writing , and some say “gouqizi” was included, while others remain unsure if this is in reference to the plant or a name of something else.
+The four-thousand-year-old oracle bone script is currently the earliest known systematic form of Chinese writing, and some say “gouqizi” was included, while others remain unsure if this is in reference to the plant or a name of something else.
 It was also recorded in a formula taken by the first emperor of the Qin Dynasty (259 BC–210 BCE).
-It was historically used by at least a dozen of China’s 55 ethnic minority groups and is still one of the most popular herbs and medicinal foods today.
+It was historically used by at least a dozen of China’s 55 ethnic minority groups and is still one of the most popular herbs and healing foods today.

 Goji grows best in highly fertile soil that’s well drained.
 It thrives with plenty of sunshine and will begin to fruit two years from seeding and bear full yield in four to five years.
 Generally, fruit comes in the mid-summer and is best picked by hand, to avoid bruising.